-Elizabeth has taught 8-12 grade social studies for ten years, and has also served on the CCSS Board since 2009.
+Elizabeth has taught 8-12 grade social studies for thirteen years, and has also served on the CCSS Board since 2009.
 She currently teaches high school social studies at Northeast Early College in Denver Public Schools, where she is also a concurrent enrollment history professor through the Community College of Aurora.
 She holds a Masters of Arts in teaching social studies from the Teachers' College at Columbia University, where she also completed her work as a James Madison fellow for the state of Colorado, and a Bachelor's Degree from Lake Forest College in Illinois.
 Elizabeth most recently co-authored a chapter with Dr. Christopher Busey, who continues to teach her a great deal, in the upcoming Engaging the African Diaspora in K-12 Education (2019).
-Yoga, music, cooking, friends, and family are important staples in her life.
-You'll likely see her at CUFA, NCSS, and, in the meantime, at most coffee shops throughout Denver.
+She is the parent to a new sweet baby, and enjoying the new journey immensely.

 Vice President: Kristin Ayala